-5.1 Connections through Activities NEW
+6.2 Connections through Activities

-Delivery: 6 x 2-hour in-person workshops over 6 weeks
+Delivery: 6 x 2-hour in person workshops over 6 weeks.

 Engaging in different types of activity can sometimes feel daunting and overwhelming, especially if it's something new or something we haven't done in a while.
 It can also be incredibly rewarding.
-When we have positive engagement with a range of activities within our daily lives it can help us recognise our values and build better connection with others, but also with ourselves.
+When we have positive engagement with a range of activities within our daily lives it can help us recognise our values and build better connection with others, and with ourselves.
 It can surprise us and motivate us in ways we wouldn't have expected.